docker/docs/content/billing/tax-certificate.md

 ## Register a tax certificate

 1. [Submit a Docker Support ticket](https://hub.docker.com/support/contact) to initiate the process to register a tax certificate.
 2. Enter the required information.
-Select **Billing** from the **Topic** drop-down.
+3. Select **Billing** from the **Topic** drop-down.
+4. Select **Tax Information** from the **Subtopic** drop-down.
-3. In the **Additional Information** field, list the Docker ID/namespace(s) of the accounts that you want to apply the tax exemption certificate to.
+5. In the **Additional Information** field, list the Docker ID/namespace(s) of the accounts that you want to apply the tax exemption certificate to.

    > **Tip**
    >
    > You can list multiple namespaces that share the same tax exemption certificate, if applicable.
    { .tip }
+6. Click on **Browse Files** to upload the tax certificate from your system or simply drag and drop the certificate in the given space.
-4. Select **Submit**.
+7. Select **Submit**.

-Docker's Support team will reach out for you to submit your certificate once a ticket is open.
+Docker's Support team will reach out to you once a ticket is open and if we need any additional information.
 You'll receive a confirmation from Docker once your tax exemption status has processed and is applied to your account.